Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 Note that this number will vary greatly per person and location.
 Many big city Americans will marvel at the low rent/healthcare/food costs while rural Italians will scoff at these exorbitant numbers.

 There are no wrong answers.
-This is is about how you personally want to live yout life.
+This is is about how you personally want to live your life.

 ### Freedom: the dreams